Premier Ford calls driver charged in deadly crash, incident involving his own vehicle an ‘idiot’

 Ontario Premier Doug Ford says the driver accused in a crash that killed a father of three is an “idiot” and hit his own car at over 200 km/h months earlier.

-Court documents show that 18-year-old Jaiwin Victor Kirubananthan was charged with dangerous operation of a motor vehicle in connection with the crash involving the premier.
+Court documents show that 18-year-old Jaiwin Victor Kirubananthan was charged with dangerous operation of a motor vehicle in connection with the January collision involving the premier.

 They also show that Kirubananthan likely faced a 30-day driving ban following the crash, which is mandatory after a stunt driving charge, but was not arrested.

-Asked how he felt when he learned of Kirubananthan’s alleged involvement in both crashes, Ford called the defendant an “idiot,” but declined further comment while the case is before the courts.
+Asked how he felt when he learned of Kirubananthan’s alleged involvement in both incidents, Ford called the defendant an “idiot,” but declined further comment while the case is before the courts.

 The premier said he spoke to Cristillo’s father following the crash, and called the situation “heart-wrenching,” noting that Cristillo’s widow, Christina, was recently diagnosed with breast cancer.